Placenta Encapsulation Safety

 Just using these three principles you can discern a lot about the safety of the process and also understand the processes that we must monitor to ensure everyone’s safety.
 Placentas MUST be heated to 140F to insure safety.
 We actually dehydrate at 160F, above the required standard and we do not offer any raw preparation that does not include heating the internal temperature of the placenta to 140 prior to dehydration.

 Placentas must be refrigerated properly.
-This includes prior to pickup if it will take longer than 2 hours from the time your placenta leaves your body and lands in a refrigerator – and let’s face it – in most areas that is almost a given with traffic and distance.
-Placentas should not be stored in iced down coolers for long periods of time without the temperature being monitored.
-In our practice, we have medical couriers pick up placentas from hospitals because it is consistently the quickest and safest way to get placentas into the safe temperature zone.
+This includes prior to pickup if it will take longer than 4 hours from the time your placenta leaves your body and lands in a refrigerator – and let’s face it – in most areas that is almost a given with traffic and distance.
+We use medical couriers to pick up placentas from hospitals because it is consistently the quickest and safest way to get placentas into the safe temperature zone.
 While we love our families, safe organ transport is often more reliable with professionals.
 (We have known a grandmother who was in charge of putting a placenta in the fridge who were so excited about meeting her grandbaby that she left the placenta in the car overnight!)
 While there are other safe methods for placenta transport, we have chosen the medical couriers because it gives us the most oversight on safety.

 Poor storage can lead to illness – thus temperatures should be monitored and placentas processed in a timely manner.
 Placentas should be processed promptly and not left “chilling out” in fridges for days on end.
 We have several storage refrigerators at our work space so not only are placentas not stored near food as they might be in a domestic fridge, the temperature of the refrigerator is set below 40F and stays consistent as the doors are never opened outside of the placenta being put in and taken out for processing.
 (For us, placentas are only stored when they come in over night, so luckily storage is not much of an issue.)